rossmessing/retro-handheld-docs/docs/portmaster_batlexp_g350.md

 # Portmaster on the Batlexp G350 with PAN4ELEC

+This includes an incredibly basic set of setup instructions, and more detailed instructions for portmaster.

 How to get Portmaster working on the Batlexp G350 running [PAN4ELEC](https://github.com/Kegg1701/P4ELEC).
 This is a challenge because the G350 doesn't have wifi / any easy way or free way to get internet access.
 It's likely that these directions will work for other linux CFW for the G350, but I can't confirm that.
 It's likely that these directions will work for the R36S, but I can't confirm that.

+# Installing PAN4ELEC

+Briefly, to install [PAN4ELEC](https://github.com/Kegg1701/P4ELEC/), download the newest [release](https://github.com/Kegg1701/P4ELEC/releases/) (you want the file ending in `G350.img.gz`).

+* Burn it to an sd card using [rufus](https://rufus.ie/) or your preferred sd card image writer.
+* Put it in your G350, wait a few minutes while the OS installs.

+# Adding Bios / Roms

+* Turn the unit off, and insert the card back in your computer.
+* There will be two drives - you want the games drive.
+* Put your bios files into `/roms/bios`
+* Put your roms into the relevant directories in `/roms/`
+* If you want to change the default hotkeys (or anything else), change them in retroarch.

 # Install Portmaster